eonist/eonist.github.io/_posts/_2021-06-29-custom-tab-bar.md

 - Easier to get the look and feel you want (can support special translucent background)
 - Usually when you get design from Figma, its all custom design that doesn't convert well to native design
 - Native TabBar doesnt support selected state with custom design / background / animation
+- More speccific code to the use case and less boilplate code to workaround apple shenanigans

 ### Gotchas:
-- Pin the bottom of the tabbar to:  `safeAreaInsets.bottom` to account for the notch
+- Pin the bottom of the tabbar to: `safeAreaInsets.bottom` to account for the notch (get this var from window if using autolayout, see utils method) [here](https://stackoverflow.com/questions/46829840/get-safe-area-inset-top-and-bottom-heights)

 ### Resources:
 - Customizing UITabBar: https://stackoverflow.com/a/57616340/5389500